hucker/ten8t/docs/README.md

 This package uses `narwhals` to handle data frames.
 If you have pandas or polars installed the rules for dataframes should work for you (e.g., `ten8t` is dependent on narwhals not `pandas`/`polars`)

-If you want to add rules for common usecases PRs are welcomed.
+If you want to add rules for common use cases PRs are welcomed.
 See `rule_files.py` and `rule_ping.py`.

 | Package Name | GitHub Repository Link                                                               |
 |--------------|--------------------------------------------------------------------------------------|